DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 # 10 Glossary of technical terms

 ### A

 #####Acronym
-An acronym is a shortened version of a phrase, often taking the first letters.
-For example, GIGO is the acronym for 'Garbage in garbage out' or WYSIWYG, otherwise known as 'What You See Is What You Get'.
+An acronym is a shortened version of a phrase, often based on the first letter of each word.
+For example, WYSIWYG is the acronym for 'What You See Is What You Get'.

 #####Algorithm
-An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer: a basic algorithm for division.
+An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
-For example there are algorithms worked out for sorting a list efficiently.
-A computer programmer can buy a book of algorithms so they not need to re-invent the wheel when they have to code for a job that has already been worked out.
-Having bought the book, they would look up the problem of 'How to sort a list' and a good book would tell them a number of ways to do this.

 #####Android
-An Open Source operating system targeted at mobile phones and tablets.
-It's based on a Linux kernel and Java programming language.
-As a mobile operating system Android is the most widely used.
+An Open Source operating system for mobile phones and tablets, based on a Linux kernel and the Java programming language.
+Android is currently the most widely used operating system for  mobile devices.

 #####Amazon
-Online retailer of various goods, including print and ebooks, and producer of the Kindle and Kindle Fire e-reading devices.
+Online retailer of various goods, including print books and ebooks.
+Amazon also produces the Kindle and Kindle Fire e-reader devices.

-#####App
+#####Application or app
-An application (software program) for mobile or desktop operating systems.
+A software program for mobile or desktop operating systems.
 Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

 #####App store
 An online store where mobile applications may be bought or obtained for free.
 Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.

-#####AZW (Amazon Word)
+#####AZW (Acronym for Amazon Word)
-File format used by the Amazon Kindle e-reader.
+A file format used by the Amazon Kindle e-reader.

 #####Anchor
 An anchor is a specific location within a HTML web page that can be jumped to by clicking on a hyperlink.